You’ve finished student teaching. Next step...Find a teaching job.

 Honors: Don’t overlook impressive honors.
 Examples include Dean’s List honors or earned teaching scholarships.

-Professional development: In addition to your student teaching experience, you may have attended conferences or workshops relevant to your teaching aspirations.
+Professional development: Besides your student teaching experience, you may have attended conferences or workshops relevant to your teaching aspirations.

 Professional memberships: Include any associations you belong to, especially if they are related to education.
 This demonstrates your commitment to your chosen field.

-Study abroad experience: This can be a valuable piece of information to include in your resume.
+Study abroad experience: This can be valuable information to include in your resume.
 Examples include teaching or cultural experiences related to your content area.

-Unique coursework: Think about any courses you have taken that could make you stand out to a principal.
+Unique coursework: Consider any courses you have taken that could make you stand out to a principal.
 This may include foreign language courses, which could be helpful in a region where many ESL families live.

 Your student teaching resume is an important marketing tool that can help you land the teaching job of your dreams.
 If you are changing careers to pursue your dream as a teacher, student teaching may be one of your only educator experiences.